onlinedoctor-ch/interview-session/README.md

 ### Frontend
 The frontend is written in TypeScript using React.
 It is built using the parcel bundler.
-When running the application the frontend is served under http://localhost:1234/.
+When running the application, the frontend is served under http://localhost:1234/.

 ## Running the application
-To run the application execute the following command in this directory.
+To run the application, execute the following command in the root directory:

 ```
-docker-compose up
+make run
 ```

 This will start database, backend and frontend in development mode.
 The source